garykl/dotwarrior/README.md

 program, while using many customizable parameters for influencing dot's behavior.

-The default location for produced images is ~/.dotwarrior (which will be changed to be a command line argument).
 The image file type is SVG (which will be expanded to all possible output formats of graphviz).